-If your tooth is too damaged to be saved with a dental restoration, you may need a tooth extraction.
-Lawrence O’Mallon, DMD, is highly experienced in extracting teeth from children and adults alike, ensuring each one of his patients feels as comfortable as possible in his warm, friendly Jersey City, New Jersey, office.
+Our first goal is to save your child's tooth, but if your child's tooth is too damaged to be saved with a dental restoration, your child may need a tooth extraction.
+Lawrence O’Mallon, DMD, is highly experienced in extracting teeth from children ensuring each one of his patients feels as comfortable as possible in his warm, friendly Jersey City, New Jersey, office.
 For more information on the tooth extraction process, call Dr. Lawrence O’Mallon today.

 A tooth extraction is the complete removal of a tooth.
 There are many reasons Dr. O’Mallon may recommend an extraction for you, such as:

-If you suffer severe tooth decay or a sudden injury, it may be impossible to save your tooth.
+If your child suffers from severe tooth decay or a sudden injury, it may be impossible to save the tooth.
 In this case, Dr. O’Mallon may recommend an immediate tooth extraction to prevent further damage in your mouth.

-Once tooth decay enters your tooth’s pulp — the soft center inside of your tooth that contains nerves and blood vessels — it can lead to a severe infection.
-When left untreated, the infection can spread, putting your surrounding teeth, gums, and bone at risk of infection.
-A tooth extraction may be your best option.
+Once tooth decay enters the tooth’s pulp chamber — the soft center inside of your tooth that contains nerves and blood vessels — it can lead to a severe infection.
+When left untreated, the infection can spread, putting the surrounding teeth, gums, and bone at risk of infection.
+A tooth extraction may be your child's best when dental restorations are not an adequate option.

 Your teeth may simply be too big for your mouth.
 To ensure your teeth remain straight and properly aligned, Dr. O’Mallon or Dr. Seiger may recommend a tooth extraction.
 This procedure is most often used for patients with teeth that have not had a chance to emerge through the gums.

-Before your tooth extraction, talk to Dr. O’Mallon about any condition you have that may put you at risk of infection.
-Some conditions that increase your chances of infection include:
+Before a tooth extraction, talk to Dr. O’Mallon about any condition you have that may put you or your childat risk of infection.
+Some conditions, although rare with children, that increase a chance of infection include:

-Tooth extraction is an extremely safe procedure, but you may need to take antibiotics to lower your risk of developing a gum infection if any suffer from any of the above conditions.
-That’s why it’s important to talk to Dr. O’Mallon about your medical history and any medications you take before the extraction.
+Tooth extraction is an extremely safe procedure, but your child may need to take antibiotics to lower their risk of developing a gum infection if any suffer from any of the above conditions.
+That’s why it’s important to talk to Dr. O’Mallon about your medical history and any medications taken before the extraction.

 Once your tooth has been extracted, you will be sent home to recover comfortably.
 After an extraction you may experience moderate discomfort.
 This can usually be handled with over the counter analgesics.